Usha2327/Tiny-SQLite-Database-using-Python/README.md

   What It Does:

-~ Creates a SQLite database sales_data.db with a simple sales table (if not already present) ~ Inserts sample sales data (only on first run)
+~ Creates a SQLite database with a simple sales table (if not already present) ~ Inserts sample sales data (only on first run)
 ~ Executes an SQL query to get:
 ~ Total quantity sold